Obsessive–compulsive disorder: Diagnosis

 In regards to diagnosing, the health professional also looks to make sure that the signs of obsessions and compulsions are not the results of any drugs, prescription or recreational, that the patient may be taking.

 There are several types of obsessive thoughts that are found commonly in those with OCD.
 Some of these include fear of germs, hurting loved ones, embarrassment, neatness, societally unacceptable sexual thoughts etc. Within OCD, these specific categories are often diagnosed into their own type of OCD.

 OCD is sometimes placed in a group of disorders called the obsessive–compulsive spectrum.

 Another criterion in the DSM is that a person's mental illness does not fit one of the other categories of a mental disorder better.
 That is to say, if the obsessions and compulsions of a patient could be better described by trichotillomania, it would not be diagnosed as OCD.
 That being said, OCD does often go hand in hand with other mental disorders.
-For this reason, one may be diagnosed with multiple mental disorders at once or even multiple types of OCD at once.
+For this reason, one may be diagnosed with multiple mental disorders at once.

 A different aspect of the diagnoses is the degree of insight had by the individual in regards to the truth of the obsessions.
-There are three levels, good/fair, poor or absent/delusional.
+There are three levels, good/fair, poor and absent/delusional.
 Good/fair indicated that the patient is aware that the obsessions they have are not true or probably not true.
 Poor indicates that the patient believes their obsessional beliefs are probably true.
 Absent/delusional indicates that they fully believe their obsessional thoughts to be true.
 Approximately 4% or fewer individuals with OCD will be diagnosed as absent/delusional.
 Additionally, as many as 30% of those with OCD also have a lifetime tic disorder, meaning they have been diagnosed with a tic disorder at some point in their life.

 There are several different types of tics that have been observed in individuals with OCD.
-These include but are not limited to, "grunting", "jerking" or "shrugging" body parts, sniffling, and excessive blinking.
+These include but are not limited to, "grunting", "jerking" or "shrugging" body parts, sniffling and excessive blinking.

-There has been a significant amount of progress over the last few decades, and as of 2022 there is statically significant improvement in the diagnostic process for individuals with OCD.
+There has been a significant amount of progress over the last few decades and as of 2022 there is statically significant improvement in the diagnostic process for individuals with OCD.
 One study found that of two groups of individuals, one with participants under the age of 27.25 and one with participants over that age, those in the younger group experienced a significantly faster time between the onset of OCD tendencies and their formal diagnoses.